smealum/3dscraft/README.md

 ### Description

 3dscraft is a free, unofficial adaptation of the popular game Minecraft for the Nintendo 3DS.
 It is currently being worked on by smea alone and is still in very early stages.
-As we are still discovering the hardware (reverse engineering and writing the GPU as we go along, yay), the game may be unstable unstable.
+As we are still discovering the hardware (reverse engineering and writing the GPU as we go along, yay), the game may be unstable.

 A first public release is planned for the November 21st-23rd weekend.
 This demo will be a basic adaptation of classic mode featuring infinite worlds generated in real time, ability to load/save worlds and place a bunch of blocks.